Leadership in Online Learning Mastery SeriesTrack : Online Management

 SUCCESSFUL COMPLETION OF THE SERIES RESULTS IN RECOGNITION OF MASTERY OF LEADERSHIP FOR ONLINE EDUCATION.

 GROUP RATES ARE AVAILABLE AT SIGNIFICANT SAVINGS FOR 5 OR MORE PARTICIPANTS.
 PLEASE CONTACT SALES@ONLINELEARNING-C.ORG FOR DETAILS.

-Administrative experience in higher education; plus one year online teaching experience or New To Online: The Essentials workshop (1 week).
+Administrative experience in higher education is required; plus one-year online teaching experience or New To Online: The Essentials workshop series.

-Note: Each workshop is one week long.
-Between each workshop, there will be a three-week break to give you time to complete some self-guided research and reflect on your learning.
+Note: Each module is one week long.
+Between each module, there will be a three-week break to give you time to complete some self-guided research and reflect on your learning.

 Online Leadership I: Organizational Structure